savonet/liquidsoap/doc/content/quick_start.md

 ![Internet radio toolchain](images/schema-webradio-inkscape.png)The stream is always passed from the stream generator to the server, whether or not there are listeners.
 It is then sent by the server to every listener.
 The more listeners you have, the more bandwidth you need.

 If you use Icecast, you can broadcast more than one audio feed using the same server.
-Each audio feed or stream is identified by its ``mount point'' on the server.
+Each audio feed or stream is identified by its "mount point" on the server.
 If you connect to the `foo.ogg` mount point, the URL of your stream will be [http://localhost:8000/foo.ogg](http://localhost:8000/foo.ogg) -- assuming that your Icecast is on localhost on port 8000.
 If you need further information on this you might want to read Icecast's [documentation](http://www.icecast.org).
 A proper setup of a streaming server is required for running Liquidsoap.

 Now, let's create an audio stream.